article | February 1, 2017

 Capture the Real Reasons You Win and Lose to Competitors

 Today’s article is about how to learn who you buyers are, how they make purchase decisions, and why they will choose you over your competitors.
-To follow along, download our 10th annual workbook, How to Make Your Number in 2017 and turn to the buyer research phase on pages 168 – 171 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Determining the real reasons for winning and losing starts with buyer research.
 An expert on this topic is Ann Fellman, Senior Vice President of Marketing at Code42.
 A leader in cloud-based endpoint data security and recovery solutions, Code42 provides solutions for more than 39,000 organizations worldwide.